Deepfake Detection that Generalizes Across Benchmarks: Limitations and Future Work

-The proposed method operates at the frame level and aggregates predictions via simple averaging.
+\myparagraph{Limited temporal modeling.} We tried to model the temporal signal using a simple single-layer self-attention block between classification tokens from different frames in a video.
+Nevertheless, our experiments did not show any noticeable improvements compared to the proposed method, which operates at the frame level and aggregates predictions via simple averaging.
 Although this allows for architectural simplicity, it ignores temporal dynamics that could offer additional forgery cues, such as inconsistencies in lip synchronization or frame-level motion artifacts.